 Many can save £1,000s.
-Drop a brand level on everything you buy and you'll usually cut the bill by 30%.
-For a family's £100 shop that's £1,750 a year.
-Even if you only drop half the brands because you can tell the difference on others - that's still a saving of £875 a year.
+Drop a brand level on everything you buy and according to the (now closed) MySupermarket comparison website, you'll usually cut the bill by 30%.
+For a family with an £100 weekly shop, that's over £1,500 a year.
+Even if you only drop half the brands because you can tell the difference on others, that's still a saving of £750 a year.

-It's worth noting the biggest downshift savings aren't from premium brands to manufacturer brands, but for those already lower down the brand chain to begin with.
+It's worth noting the biggest downshift savings aren't from premium brands to manufacturer brands, but for those who are already lower down the brand chain.

 Rather strangely, reports show people are more likely to stick with branded washing powders, shower gels and other cleaning products than food.
 Yet these products don't even need tasting and the saving is huge.
 So try downshifting these too.

 Then again, old-style MoneySavers wouldn't forgive us if we didn't say you can clean the whole house with white vinegar and lemon juice (read more on Old Style Cleaning and full info in the charity Thrifty Ways book).

 After the Downshift Challenge, many people will be tempted to ask, "is there actually any difference between normal brands and own-brands?"
 Often they're made in the same factories.